Berkeley History, Family Crest & Coats of Arms

-Important Dates for the Berkeley family
+Early History of the Berkeley family

 This web page shows only a small excerpt of our Berkeley research.
 Another 127 words (9 lines of text) covering the years 1219, 1554, 1944, 1530, 1534, 1613, 1579, 1661, 1614, 1579, 1667, 1626, 1640, 1575, 1611, 1604, 1611, 1599, 1668, 1621, 1668, 1601, 1658, 1654, 1630, 1665, 1602, 1678, 1605, 1677, 1610, 1685, 1753 and are included under the topic Early Berkeley History in all our PDF Extended History products and printed products wherever possible.